Skip to content ↓

 test label

 Lead is a potent neurotoxin that the body stores over a lifetime.
 It can severely affect the mental and physical functioning of children and the health of adults.
 The burden on health care systems and loss of human potential also affects the economic development of nations.
-Despite clear evidence of harm, many countries do not conduct active surveillance of lead poisoning, and just 35% of countries have legally binding limits on lead in paint.
+Despite clear evidence of harm, lead is still widely used due to its desirable chemical and physical properties and just 43% of countries have legally binding limits on lead in paint.